-Our strategy is to invest in high-quality commercial properties defined by the physical characteristics of the asset, but more importantly, the certainty of receiving rental payments generated by the tenants of those assets.
-However, we remain exposed to certain risks inherent in the commercial property business.
+Our strategy is to invest in high-quality commercial properties defined by the certainty of receiving rental payments generated by the tenants of those assets.
+However, we remain exposed to certain risks specific to our portfolio and those inherent in the commercial property business.

-In evaluating BPO Properties and our business, the following challenges, uncertainties and risks should be considered in addition to the other information contained in this AIF.
+Therefore, in evaluating BPO Properties and our business, the following challenges, uncertainties and risks should be considered in addition to the other information contained in this AIF.